SkyAllinott/glance-F1/Glance Widgets/Drivers Championship/README.md

 The yml file in this directory creates the following Glance widget.

-Please make sure to update the .yml with your local IP.
-There are two references to {LOCAL_IP} which you must change and add the IP of your API.
-If glance and your glance-f1 are on the same PC, then you can replace with localhost, otherwise you should specify the local IP.
+Please make sure to add an environment variable called "F1_API_URL" that would contain your local IP.
+If Glance and glance-F1 are on the same computer, then you can specify local host, otherwise the local IP.
+If you prefer not to use environment variables, you need to edit each of the widget yamls and remove ${F1_API_URL} with your IP.

 If you're not a fan of the flag aesthetic, you can delete the img tag in the yml that calls to flagcdn.com.